 Node.js, created by Ryan Dahl in 2009, has changed the way we use JavaScript in web development.
 It’s an open-source tool that lets you use JavaScript for both the frontend and backend, making it possible to build full web applications with just one programming language.

-Node.js is built on Chrome’s V8 JavaScript engine, which makes it fast and efficient.
+Node.js is very effective, as it is based on Chrome’s V8 JavaScript engine.
 It uses an event-driven, non-blocking I/O model, meaning it can handle many tasks at the same time without slowing down.
 This is perfect for real-time applications like chat apps, online games, and live streaming.

 One of the biggest strengths of Node.js is its ability to handle a lot of users at once, making it great for apps that need to scale.
 It also has a huge library of packages available through npm (Node Package Manager), which helps developers quickly add features to their apps.